PricelessToolkit/MailBoxGuard/README.md

 ### Use Cases

 - Mailbox Sensor - "Code examples are provided"
-- Motion Sensor
+- Alarm / Motion Sensor
-- Door Window Sensor

 ### How it works - Mailbox Use Case